site24x7/chef-site24x7/README.md

 ==========

 `default[:Site24x7][:APIkey]` = Your API Key is available under the Site24x7 "Add Server Monitor" page.
-Log In and navigate to Home > Monitors > Click on the (+) icon > Linux Server Monitoing.
+Log In and navigate to Home > Monitors > Click on the (+) icon > Linux Server Monitoring.

 Site24x7 API key is unique for your account.
 Alternate API Key can also be generated from your Site24x7 account under Admin > Developer > Device Key.

 `default[:Site24x7][:proxy]` = Proxy server required to connect to the Site24x7 servers.
-Example : user:password@proxyhost:proxyport
+Example: user:password@proxyhost:proxyport

 Installation Steps